nkdAgility/NKDAgility.com/site/content/company/terms-of-business/index.md

 - **Long engagements**: 2.5% drop after six months and 5% after 12 months.
 - **Onsite Fee**: An additional fee is charged for Onsite Consulting and Training.
 This is calculated based on the number of expected travel days and is charged at the prevailing consulting or training rate.
 - **IP**: All rates exclude IP ownership for software, documentation, and materials.
 - **IR-35 (UK Only)**: We do not operate under IR-35.
-Commercial policies that may put us at risk of IR-35 will have an additional fee of 40%.
+Commercial policies that may put us at risk of IR-35 will have an additional fee of 40% to cover the risks.
 - **Per Student Training**: Additional per-student costs apply depending on the training.
 - **Purchasing Power**: To be fair to all regions, we offer discounted rates to secondary and tertiary.